 After a Program Resume command is issued, the WIP bit in the Status Register-1 will be set to a 1 and the programming operation will resume.
 Program operations may be interrupted as often as necessary e.g. a program suspend command could immediately follow a program resume command but, in order for a program operation to progress to completion there must be some periods of time between resume and the next suspend command greater than or equal to t{PRS}.
-See Table 50.
+See Table 45 on page 104.

-Figure 104.
-Program Suspend Command Sequence
+Figure 100.
+Program Suspend (PGSP 85h) Command Sequence